Macro-Siouan languages

-The Macro-Siouan languages are a proposed language family that includes the Siouan, Iroquoian, and Caddoan families.
+The Macro-Siouan languages are a proposed language family that includes the Siouan-Catawban, Iroquoian, and Caddoan families.
 Most linguists remain unconvinced that these languages share a genetic relationship, and the existence of a Macro-Siouan language family remains a subject of debate.

-In the 19th century, Robert Latham suggested that the Siouan languages are related to the Caddoan and Iroquoian languages.
-In 1931, Louis Allen presented the first list of systematic correspondences between a set of 25 lexical items in Siouan and Iroquoian.
-In the 1960s and 1970s, Wallace Chafe further explored the link between Siouan and Caddoan languages.
+In the 19th century, Robert Latham suggested that the Siouan-Catawban languages are related to the Caddoan and Iroquoian languages.
+In 1931, Louis Allen presented the first list of systematic correspondences between a set of 25 lexical items in Siouan-Catawban and Iroquoian.
+In the 1960s and 1970s, Wallace Chafe further explored the link between Siouan-Catawban and Caddoan languages.
 In the 1990s, Marianne Mithun compared the morphology and syntax of all the three families.
-At present, the Macro-Siouan hypothesis based on relations among Siouan, Caddoan, and Iroquoian is not universally accepted as proven.
+At present, the Macro-Siouan hypothesis based on relations among Siouan-Catawban, Caddoan, and Iroquoian is not universally accepted as proven.

 Vocabulary

-Below is a comparison of selected basic vocabulary items in Proto-Siouan, Proto-Iroquoian, and Pawnee (a Caddoan language).
+Below is a comparison of selected basic vocabulary items in Proto-Siouan-Catawban, Proto-Iroquoian, and Pawnee (a Caddoan language).